veronalabs/libwp/readme.txt

 * IMPORTANT: the structure is totally changed, so if you're using any functionality of the old version, upgrading to this version might break down your site.

 == Changelog ==
+= 2.1 =
+* Added support custom argument for register the taxonomy

 = 2.0 =
 * Changed the structure fo boilerplate